conanan/conanan.github.io/backup/Imaris wrl struct for dendrite annotaion.md

               # Parallel array for texture coordinates

               ccw TRUE
-              # 'Counter-clockwise' vertex ordering
+              # "Counter-clockwise" vertex ordering
-              # Determines which side of the face is 'front' (visible)
+              # Determines which side of the face is "front" (visible)
               # TRUE = vertices listed in counter-clockwise order when viewed from outside

               solid FALSE
               # FALSE = render both sides of each face
-              # (Not a 'solid' object—both inside and outside are visible)
+              # (Not a "solid" object—both inside and outside are visible)

               convex TRUE
               # All faces are convex (no dents/concave parts)